DBoo92/317Hardware/index.md

 Repository created at 2:42 PM.

 Group has been selected.
-Ryan and Daniel for 317 Hardware.
-Ryan, Aiden, and Daniel for 319 Software.
+Ryan, Aiden, and Daniel for 317 Hardware and 319 Software.
 Selected project is Greenhouse.